 Cloth Binding - This procedure is generally used for cut area rugs.
 A cloth binding is machine sewn on to prevent fraying of the rug.

-Patches - A hole can be patched with another oriental rug or area rug with a similar design but will almost certainly not be an exact match.
+Patches - A hole can be patched with another oriental rug or area rug with a similar design, but it is not always possible to obtain an exact match.
 This will protect the rug from any further damage.

 Cutting Rug to Size

 Decorative Chain/Cashmere Stitch